Family Mountain

 Kingdom Family

 Marriage between a man and woman is also a metaphor for the relationship between King Jesus and all those in His Kingdom.
-Married Kingdom believers have an extended family (the Church), which is a body of believers that can help them via intercessory prayer and in practical ways when circumstances arise.
+Married Kingdom believers have an extended family (the Church), a body of believers that can help them via intercessory prayer and in practical ways when circumstances arise.
 The Church might provide a mentor for a family, for example.
 When considering mentors, men with men, women with women only, or anyone with a mature ministry couple.
-Mentors of opposite sex should be avoided.
+Mentors of the opposite sex should be avoided.
 Also, the pastor isn't always the best person for mentoring or counseling and may refer others.

 Evil Forces and Families

 Our bodies are earthly vessels, intricately connected to our souls and spirits, which exist in an unseen spiritual realm.
-When we accept Jesus as Lord and Savior, we become entangled with the Holy Spirit—an indwelling presence to teach and counsel transform our minds and align our hearts with God’s mindset.
-However, evil spirits also seek to entangle themselves with our bodies.
-They exploit vulnerabilities created by abuse, unforgiveness, lies, occult practices, generational bonds and other ways.
-These issues wound the soul and spirit, affecting both emotional well-being and physical health.
+When we accept Jesus as Lord and Savior, we become entwined with the Holy Spirit—an indwelling presence that teaches, counsels, transforms our minds, and aligns our hearts with God’s mindset.
+However, evil spirits also seek to entwine themselves with our bodies.
+They exploit vulnerabilities created by abuse, unforgiveness, lies, occult practices, generational bonds, and more.
+These issues wound the soul and spirit, affecting emotional well-being and physical health.
 Scripture strongly condemns acts such as pedophilia and incest.
 Incest is never proper.
 Even if adopted, there should be no “secret” sexual relationships within families.
-As young individuals, recognize that evil spirits aim to deceive, destroy, and torment.
-Yet, Jesus holds power over these forces—calling upon Him brings deliverance.Witchcraft, a relationship with evil spirits, opposes our connection with God and Jesus.
+As young individuals, we recognize that evil spirits aim to deceive, destroy, and torment.
+Yet, Jesus holds power over these forces—calling upon Him brings deliverance.
+Witchcraft, a relationship with evil spirits, opposes our connection with God and Jesus.
 There are no “good” witches; witchcraft always deceives.
 It opens doors to our souls, allowing demonic access.
 Beware, as witchcraft is more prevalent than you realize.

 The demon spirits behind sexual confusion work against God’s design.
 They promote gender confusion, sexual deviation, and practices that defile souls.
 Their influence sadly infiltrates schools, media, and society in overt ways today.